ptrk01/IOTAPyLib/README.md

 ## Prerequisites

-Requires Python 2.7 or higher.
+Requires Python 2.6 or higher.

 ## Usage

-To use the library simply import *iotawrapper.py*
+To use the library simply import *iotawrapper.py* from the respective python version folder.
+Notice there are two folders for Python 2 and Python 3 in the repository.

 ```import iotawrapper.py```